WasmEdge/WasmEdge/docs/book/en/src/write_wasm/go.md

 # Go

+> *This part has moved to <https://wasmedge.org/docs/develop/go/hello_world>.
+Please use our new docs.*

 The best way to run Go programs in WasmEdge is to compile Go source code to WebAssembly using [TinyGo](https://tinygo.org/).
 In this article, we will show you how.

 ## Install TinyGo